 If a reverse mortgage borrower sells the home or moves away permanently, the loan becomes due and payable.
 But the truth is, most reverse mortgage borrowers use the loan to age in place, leaving repayment of the loan to their heirs.
+As with any mortgage, the borrower could be subject to foreclosure for failing to maintain the property, pay property taxes and homeowners insurance, and otherwise comply with loan terms.

 While this might surprise some heirs at first, they have nothing to fear.
 Indeed, among the many attractive features of a reverse mortgage is that neither the reverse mortgage holder nor the heirs can ever owe more on the loan than the value of the home.